 What is the Risk of Rabies in Canada?

 Luckily (thanks to extensive vaccination programs), the risk of Rabies is low in Canada, but still present.
-According to the Canadian Food Inspection Agency in 2019 (up to July), there were 28 confirmed cases of Rabies in Ontario (56 in Canada, including one human case in BC).
+According to the Canadian Food Inspection Agency in 2021 (up to July), there were 21 confirmed cases of Rabies in Ontario (56 in Canada).
 Half of those cases were bats.

 Other animals such as raccoons, skunks and foxes are also more common carriers, though any mammal can be infected.